The Canberra Chapter board consists of nine peer-selected members.

 Alison has almost 20 years working in public and private sector roles in communication, marketing, stakeholder engagement specialising in international and industry engagement.
 She currently works for KPMG Canberra in the People and Change team and works in strategic communication and behavioural change management roles in government.
 Alison loves to keep across ‘who’s doing it best’ when it comes to communication and bring these insights into her work.
 She joined the Board in order to connect with like-minded communication ‘busybodies’ to share, grow and change the communication profession.
 In February 2018 Alison was accredited as a Strategic Communication Management Professional by the Global Communication Certification Council.

-DAMIAN TUNNEY, VICE PRESIDENT
+DAMIAN TUNNEY, VICE PRESIDENT AND TREASURER

 Damian is a highly skilled senior communication and digital professional with over 17 years’ experience across the private and public sectors in strategic communication, marketing, brand and sponsorship.
 He started his career working in brand and event agencies with clients such as Optus, Sony and McDonald’s (to name a few) before landing a dream role with Sony Ericsson as Brand Manager across Oceania.
 Shortly after starting a family he moved back to his home town of Canberra where he has worked in a number of senior communication roles across Federal Government including with the Australian Sports Commission, Department of Employment and most recently as Head of Communication for the National Australia Day Council.
 He currently works for Cordelta, a local management consulting firm, as an Engagement Lead/Delivery Manager overseeing the delivery of major digital projects.
 Beyond his experience and skills, Damian is an immensely proud Canberran—and has a strong interest and desire to contribute to the growth of our city and to the communication profession.